vishalmidya/academicpages/_pages/publications.md

 ---

-* <span style="text-align: justify"> Vishal Midya, Systematic Bias in Mean of Log Bayes Factor: Implication and Application.
-(Review and Resubmit at **Communications in Statistics - Theory and Methods**, April 2021) </span>
+* <span style="text-align: justify"> Vishal Midya and J.G.
+Liao, Systematic Bias in Mean of Log Bayes Factor: Implication and Application.
+(Review and Resubmit at **Communications in Statistics - Theory and Methods**, August 2021) </span>

 ---